 I had the pleasure to chat briefly via email with the art director for a fantastic Kickstarter game, Charmixy.
 Tess Young took some time to answer my questions about this unique, puzzle-based combat game.
 It’s rare that I promote Kickstarter campaigns but I think this game has great vision, diverse characters, an intriguing game play concept, and lots of content for an entirely free game.
 Pretty much everything you could ask for in a game!
 REGINA: What inspired you to become a game art designer?
 TESS: I grew up loving art and drawing, and was lucky enough to have parents who encouraged me.
 I studied

 Recently, I returned to playing Warframe after about a six month hiatus.
 The impetus for this being that I wanted to see how pretty it would be on the new PC I built.
 After waiting about 20 minutes for the game to download, I began the install and was surprised when a beta Terms of Service popped up on my screen.
 I hit “Accept” while thinking, “Shouldn’t this game have been released already?”
 Beta Product – A pre-release version of a product which serves as the focus of a beta test; typically at or near feature complete, likely includes a number of known and unknown bugs.
 Warframe

 I’ve been thinking about early access games a lot over the past six months.
-On the surface it seems like an incredible way for small game developers to raise the capitol to get their games made and for the gamers to see behind the curtain and have input into development.
+On the surface it seems like an incredible way for small game developers to raise the capital to get their games made and for the gamers to see behind the curtain and have input into development.
 And when things go really well, it does work like this.
 However, from my personal experience, this is rarely the case.
 I’ve been involved with several early access projects now and I’ve yet to feel like any of them were a smashing success.
 Some have felt like complete tripe that were created to make a

 I play free to play games.